10 Things to Know Before Applying for Cruise Ship Jobs

 royal caribbean ships docked in Cozumel

-I had a friend who worked as a Sales associate in the Sales department onboard Royal Caribbean International, and his experience was great.
-He kept telling me how cool life on the ship was and how many beautiful places he traveled to.
-He motivated me to apply for the job position of Shore excursions staff and I have never regretted it so far.
+A friend of mine, who worked as a Sales Associate in the Sales department for Royal Caribbean International, played a big role in shaping my decision.
+He often shared stories about how amazing ship life was and the incredible places he had traveled to.
+His enthusiasm motivated me to apply for the position of Shore Excursions Staff—and I’ve never regretted it!

 1. Cruise Ship Jobs Mean Hard Work